 All in all, Legend Of The Seas is a ship with a high repeaters rate, around 60 to 70 percent of the passengers do return to her.
 Mainly because she is a little different from most Royal Caribbean ships, offering a more relaxed environment without forgetting all options todays passengers need.
 But she was a good option for those who liked to try a Royal Caribbean ship without ice-skating rings, TV-studio's, shoppingstreets, aquatheaters or bungy-jump installations...

 Although a popular ship, Legend Of The Seas became one of the oldest and smallest ships in the fleet and in 2016 it was announced that she would be sold to TUI for service in their Thomson Cruises brand.
 With that, she followed her sister Splendour Of The Seas who was added to that same fleet in that same year.
 After a repaint in the new livery of Thomson Cruises in Cadiz and a fresh-up inside by Trimline, Legend Of The Seas became TUI Discovery 2 and started her first Thomson cruise at the 13th of may 2017.
-Firstly, she was based at Malaga, Spain for a series of western Mediterranean cruises, but later that year she will be repositioned to Tenerife for cruises around the Canaries and Morocco.
+Firstly, she was based at Malaga, Spain for a series of western Mediterranean cruises, but later that year she was repositioned to Tenerife for cruises around the Canaries and Morocco.
 For the 2017/2018 winter, the ship will saile the Caribbean from Jamaica.
 But she will not start that under the TUI name, as Thomson Cruises was rebranded as Marella Cruises in october of 2017.
 This was done as TUI was getting rid of all its sub-brands, but as the ships of Thomson Cruises were so different from the TUI Cruises ships, the name Marella Cruises was created for them.
 So the TUI Discovery 2 name was short lived, as in october of the same year she became Marella Discovery.